Noise crosscorrelations can induce instabilities in coupled driven models: Scaling

+giving the separatrix near the fixed point (1,3/2).
 A schematic RG flow diagram of the model in the $\psi-\Phi$ plane is shown in Fig.~\ref{phase1}. }

 { At this point, it is instructive to draw a formal analogy of this instability with the roughening transition in the KPZ equation at $d>2$, a transition between the smooth phase and the perturbatively inaccessible rough phase.
-This can be accessed, e.g., by increasing the noise strength.
-Similarly in the present problem, by increasing $\Phi$ one can observe a transition from a perturbatively accessible phase having no effects of the noise crosscorrelations to a perturbatively inaccessible phase, where noise crosscorrelations should be relevant in the RG sense, via an unstable fixed point that is reminiscent of a critical point. }
+This can be reached, e.g., by increasing the noise strength.
+Similarly in the present problem, by increasing $\Phi$ one can observe a transition from a perturbatively accessible phase having no effects of the noise crosscorrelations to a perturbatively inaccessible phase, where noise crosscorrelations should be relevant in the RG sense, via an unstable fixed point that is reminiscent of a critical point. { Surprisingly, this perturbatively inaccessible phase is expected to be {\em smoother} than the phase without crosscorrelations; see discussions later.}